Njanderson/548/hw1/hw1b.md

 | qsort     | | | |
 | rsort     | | | |
 | vvadd     | | | |

+This table will contain the data for both your tests and for the benchmarks.
+Each type of stall should have a specific test that exercises that stall, and it should be evident from the above data that you have written a good test that really hammers on this stall condition!

+* The assembly tests for testing individual stall conditions.
+Place a comment at the top of the test indicating which stall condition you are testing.
+You should also explain the rational for the particular stall condition.

 * The events we are interested in are: